Born on 14 January 1875 in Kaysersberg, about 80 km southwest of Strasbourg.

 1899 - He begins preaching at Saint Nicholas Church in Strasbourg.
 He is ordained as the church's curate in 1900 and regularly delivers sermons.
 From 1901 to 1912 he serves in various high ranking administrative posts in the Theological College of Saint Thomas, the college he had attended at the University of Strasbourg.

-1904 - Schweitzer reads an appeal from the French Protestant Missionary Society in Paris that will change his life.
+1904 - Schweitzer reads an appeal from the French Protestant Missionary Society in Paris that changes his life.
 The appeal explains the urgent need for physicians in French Equatorial Africa, a former French colony in the west of central Africa comprised of the present-day territories of Gabon, the Republic of the Congo, Chad, and the Central African Republic.

 Schweitzer decides he can best help as a medical missionary and in 1905 begins to study medicine and surgery at the University of Strasbourg.
 Although he initially faces disapproval from friends, family and colleagues, who consider his decision to be a waste of his talents, he persists with his plan.